5 Things You Need to Know About Take-Home Cancer Treatments

-In Ontario, patients who are between the ages of 25 – 64 face two different cancer systems.
+In Ontario, patients who are under the age of 65 face two different cancer systems.
 One for IV treatments taken in the hospital that is fully funded.
 And another for treatments taken in pill form at home that includes delays, administrative challenges and out-of-pocket costs for the patient.
 If the best treatment for your cancer only comes in a pill, get ready for added stress and a significant hit to your bank account.

 4. Go West, Young Woman.

 BC, Alberta, Saskatchewan and Manitoba treat cancer drugs equally, regardless if they are taken at home or in the hospital.
 Patients get their approved treatment without delay or any out-of-pocket cost.

 Not only do cancer treatments taken at home offer patients less travel and more time with loved ones, they also can save money to the health care system, keeping patients out of the hospital.

 Rethink is a member of the CanCertainty Coalition, the united voice of 35 Canadian patient groups, cancer health charities, and caregiver organizations, which have joined together with oncologists and cancer care professionals to significantly improve the affordability and accessibility of cancer treatment.
 Learn more at www.CanCertainty.ca.